 - Information about your business’s location and where someone could get in contact with you

-- Information about the data you are storing (e.g., the purpose of collection, who their data will be shared with, how long you will retain their data, etc.)
+- Information about the data you store (e.g., the purpose of collection, who their data will be shared with, how long you will retain their data, etc.)

 - Information about their rights in regard to their data